Skip to content

 in(boolean condition, R column, Collection<?> value)

-// Sets the IN condition for the specified field using varargs
+// Sets the IN condition for the specified column using varargs

 in(R column, Object... values)